Álex Baena: International career

 Baena represented Spain at under-16, under-17, under-18, under-19 and under-20 levels, appearing in the 2018 UEFA European Under-17 Championship.
+He also called up to the under-21 team for the 2023 UEFA European Under-21 Championship where Spain finished as runners-up.

 In August 2023, Baena received his first call-up to the Spain senior national team by head coach Luis de la Fuente, for two UEFA Euro 2024 qualifying matches against Georgia and Cyprus.
 He went on to score his first goal for Spain on his debut against the latter opponent in a 6–0 victory.
 In May 2024, Baena was named in the 26-man squad for the UEFA Euro 2024.

+In July 2024, Baena was included in the Spain U23 squad for the 2024 Summer Olympics in Paris.
+He scored a goal from a free kick in the gold medal match against France, where Spain won by 5–3 after extra time.

+On 25 May 2026, Baena was named in Spain's squad for the 2026 FIFA World Cup.
+A month later, on 26 June, he scored the only goal and was named Man of the Match in a 1–0 victory over Uruguay, helping his country secure a place in the knockout stage.
+He started the World Cup final, which ended in a 1–0 victory over Argentina after extra time.
+With the triumph, he became the first player to win the FIFA World Cup, the UEFA European Championship, and an Olympic gold medal.